 If True, all widgets inside the form will be reset to their default values after the user presses the Submit button.
 Defaults to False.
 (Note that Custom Components are unaffected by this flag, and will not be reset to their defaults on form submission.)

-Inserting elements out of order:form = st.form("my_form") form.slider("Inside the form") st.slider("Outside the form") # Now add a submit button to the form: form.form_submit_button("Submit")
+Inserting elements out of order:import streamlit as st form = st.form("my_form") form.slider("Inside the form") st.slider("Outside the form") # Now add a submit button to the form: form.form_submit_button("Submit")